marythought/advent/README.md

 ### Day 11
 Ruby shines here with the .next string method!
 I wrote three boolean functions to test the password criteria and cycle through .next until the string passes all three.
 Some regexing and .split/pop-ing to test character patterns.
 I'm proud of my doubles method here -- it collects all double letter pairs then calls .uniq on them, thus eliminating the need to worry about letter triples inflating the count, or testing for repeat double pair content ("aaooaa").

+### Day 12
+Simple split on a regex expression that eliminates anything NaN (or a negative sign, which got me into trouble on my first attempt).
+Map the resulting array to integers and reduce them to a single sum.
+Still need to tackle the second part.

 ### Day 16
 This is pretty ugly but I couldn't resist the opportunity to create a class Sue.
 Both assigning Sue's attributes and finding if she's a match desperately want for refactoring.